qrp73/ali_trx/README.md

 ![LPF circuit](https://i.imgur.com/ZNwHBFF.png) ![LPF response](https://i.imgur.com/eexpmrS.jpg)

-Don't take attention to the "BPF YU1LM" text, I just used PCB for VHF BPF.
+Don't take attention to the "BPF YU1LM" text, I just used PCB designed for VHF BPF.

 I build this LPF with EC24-R39K and EC24-R47K inductors and it works, but it appears that it has too high loss on 15+ MHz, so I'm planning to redesign it later.